 The following tables set forth the selected consolidated financial data for each of the years in the five-year period ended December 31, 2014.
 The selected consolidated financial data should be read in conjunction with the Consolidated Financial Statements and accompanying notes and Management's Discussion and Analysis of Financial Condition and Results of Operations.
-We have derived the statement of operations data for the year ended December 31, 2014, 2013 and 2012 and the balance sheet data as of December 31, 2014 and 2013 from the consolidated audited financial statements included elsewhere in this Annual Report on Form 10-K. The statement of operations data for the year ended December 31, 2011 and 2010 and the balance sheet data as of December 31, 2012, 2011 and 2010 were derived from the consolidated audited financial statements that are not included in this Annual Report on Form 10-K.
+We have derived the statement of operations data for the year ended December 31, 2014, 2013 and 2012 and the balance sheet data as of December 31, 2014 and 2013 from the consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The statement of operations data for the year ended December 31, 2010 and the balance sheet data as of December 31, 2011 and 2010 and the balance sheet data as of December 31, 2011 and 2010 were derived from the consolidated audited financial statements that are not included in this Annual Report on Form 10-K.